edinburgh-napier/set09121/labs/lab5/pacman1.md

 ### Checkpoint

+After implementing a new render system, an entity manager class, and package it as a library, we have the general structure of basic game engine.
+This structure is one possible among many.
+From now on, all your labs project will have a similar file structure:
+- an *engine* folder with all the core code base for the game to work
+- a *tile_level_loader* folder
+- the couple *scenes.\*pp* giles with all the scenes
+- the *game_parameters.hpp* file with all the the global constant parameters of the game
+- and finally the *main.cpp*

-After this long round trip, implementing a new render system, an entity manager class, and package it as a libarry, we should be back to where we begun.
-The game will start to the menu scene, where you should see the text "Almost Pacman" Drawn.
-Pressing Space will take you into the game scene, where our player and 4 ghosts will be on screen and moving around.
+Now, The game will start to the menu scene, where you should see the text "Almost Pacman" Drawn.
+Pressing Space will take you into the game scene, which blank at the moment.
 Pressing Tab will take us back to the menu.
 Pressing Escape will close the game down.

 {:class="important"}
 Make sure you have got here, and everything is working so far without any errors.
 Things are going to get a bit wild next.
 You should commit your code now. **READ THE NEXT SECTION, IT'LL HELP I PROMISE**